Sozopol Bulgaria: How To Get There & What To See

 Uncover the Ancient City of Sozopol

-The Archaeological Museum offers a deeper insight into Sozopol’s past, showcasing artifacts that reflect the town’s Greek, Roman, and Byzantine heritage.
+The Archaeological Museum in Sozopol is a must-visit, packed with artifacts from the town’s Greek, Roman, and Byzantine past.

 A traditional Bulgarian house in Sozopol Old Town in Bulgaria, characterized by its distinctive wooden upper story, stone base, and red-tiled roof.